Form 8.3 - The Vanguard Group, Inc.: Spectris plc

 |Spectris plc

-Börse aktuell - Live TickerUkraine-Krieg im Fokus: Verluste an den US-Börsen -- ATX bricht zum Handelsschluss deutlich ein -- DAX schließt tief im Minus -- Schlussendlich Gewinne in Asien
+Börse aktuell - Live TickerUkraine-Krieg im Fokus: ATX schließt im Plus -- DAX fällt letztlich weit zurück -- Asiens Börsen waren mehrheitlich auf Erholungskurs

+Der heimische Markt zog am Donnerstag kräftig an, während der deutsche Leitindex wieder unter Druck stand.
+Die US-Märkte notieren am Donnerstag schwächer.
+An den asiatischen Aktienmärkte gab es am Donnerstag indes keine einheitliche Tendenz.